catseye/Lariat/README.md

 The next task is to write a beta-reducer.
-We destruct the term twice, once to ensure it is an application term, and second to ensure the application term's first subterm is an abstraction term.
+We destruct the term twice, once to ensure it is an application term, and again to ensure the application term's first subterm is an abstraction term.
 Then we use `resolve`, above, to plug the application term's second subterm into the abstraction term.